thruthesky/easy_packages/easy_comment/README.md

   - condition: if `depth=0`.

-- `hasChild` is true when the comment has a child or children.
-This is used to sorting and displaying the commnet in comment list view.
+- ~~`hasChild` is true when the comment has a child or children.
+This is used to sorting and displaying the commnet in comment list view.~~ (This is comment out at Jul 22, 2024)

 # Widgets